 Ongoing Trex Deck Nonslip Maintenance

-Using a pressure washer to thoroughly clean your deck just before fall and at the beginning of spring should prevent the buildup of moss, algae and mildew.
+Using a pressure washer to thoroughly clean your composite decking just before fall and at the beginning of spring should prevent the buildup of moss, algae and mildew.
 You can make the formula at home or buy it in stores, and doing so should keep your deck slip-free for most of the year.
-Be careful not to use a power washer more than twice a year to avoid prematurely wearing down the surface.
+Be careful not to use a power washer more than twice a year to avoid prematurely wearing down the entire surface.

 Ensure There’s Space Between Your Deck Boards